emard/LibXSVF-ESP/README.md

     [ ] after upload show elapsed time
     [ ] test websvf on ESP8266
-    [ ] SPI or DMA (remote control on ESP32) acceleration
+    [ ] SPI or DMA (remote control on ESP32) acceleration [x] report IP to usb-serial (works only if passthru image is loaded) [ ] Clicking on "upload" button during already running upload will corrupt the transfer.
+        Use upload-running flag to prevent concurrent uploads.
+    [ ] Timeout (cca 10 minutes) to clear upload-running flag as some help in case of broken connections
+    [ ] report error if out-of-order packet is received [ ] make it work from text client "lynx" currently it just opens empty page with some "HTTP/1.0 200 OK" response.
+        Text client "elinks" works on "minimal.htm" page, though.